universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 	``--pseudo-tags=...`` option for enabling them.

 ``--pseudo-tags=[+|-]names|*``
-	A list of kinds of pseudo-tags to include in the output.
+	Specifies a list of pseudo-tag types to include in the output.

 	The parameters are a set of pseudo tag names.
 Valid pseudo tag names can be listed with ``--list-pseudo-tags``.
 Surround each name in the set